-- CRC:0 Global Power-Up.
-Writing a 1 to this bit will cause all six channels of the AD73360L to power up, regardless of the status of the Power Control Bits in CRD-CRF.
-If fewer than six channels are required, this bit should be set to 0 and the Power Control Bits of the relevant channels should be set to 1. - CRC:1-4 Reserved.
-These bits are reserved and should be programmed to 0 to ensure correct operation. - CRC:5 Power-Up Reference.
+CRC:0 Global Power-Up.
+Writing a 1 to this bit will cause all six channels of the AD73360 to power-up regardless of the status of the Power Control Bits in CRD-CRF.
+If less than six channels are required, this bit should be set to 0 and the Power Control Bits of the relevant channels should be set to 1.

+CRC:1-4 Reserved.
+These bits are reserved and should be programmed to 0 to ensure correct operation.

+CRC:5 Power-Up Reference.
 This bit controls the state of the on-chip reference.
 A 1 in this bit will power up the reference.
-A 0 in this bit will power down the reference.
-Note that the reference is automatically powered up if any channel is enabled. - CRC:6 Reference Output.
-When this bit is set to 1, the REFOUT pin is enabled. - CRC:7 Reserved.
-This bit is reserved and should be programmed to 0 to ensure correct operation.
+A 0 in this bit will power-down the reference.
+Note that the reference is automatically powered up if any channel is enabled.

+CRC:6 Reference Output.
+When this bit is set to 1, the REFOUT pin is enabled.